-SO I HAVE BEEN SELLING RECORDS ON EBAY.
+I’VE BEEN SELLING RECORDS ON EBAY.
 Setting up and running on eBay is a daunting, labor-intensive, time-consuming obstacle course.
-It’s nothing like the anecdotes you hear on those third-rate television talk-shows where people claim to be making six figures annually selling crap they find at yard-sales.
+It’s nothing like the anecdotes you hear on that third-rate television talk-shows where people claim to be making six figures annually selling crap they find at yard sales.

 Still, I hope to encourage you, my faithful readers, to become record collectors.
 To start, you need to find your way to my eBay ads, so just click right here: my eBay store.

 The ad above is an auction for Mobile Fidelity Sound Lab’s “Original Master Recording” of the Beatles’ Magical Mystery Tour album.
 The minimum bid is $59.99, which is the lowest price I will currently accept for this record.
 If this was a set-sale/Buy It Now ad, instead of ‘Starting bid’ it would read ‘Price’ with a ‘Buy It Now’ button to the right.